-Over the decades, and especially this year, Central Park has remained a consistent source of peace, renewal, and comfort to visitors and Conservancy staff alike.
+Over the decades, and especially over these past few years, Central Park has remained a consistent source of peace, renewal, and comfort to visitors and Conservancy staff alike.
 While the Park’s beauty is evergreen in nature, only some of its trees and shrubs are truly evergreen—keeping their leaves on year-round.
 This holiday season, get to know the science and history behind the plants that keep their hue throughout the winter, offering a dependable splash of color to New Yorkers when they need it most.

 Thy leaves are so unchanging